Google

 During the Victorian, Edwardian eras and the early 20th century, hand worked petit point became a specialty in France, Austria, and Hungary.
 The finer petit points held at least 900 stitches per square inch, some micro petit points have been known to consist of up to 3,000 stitches per square inch.
 The term "micro" represents the smallest and finest stitches.
 Petit point handbags were worked in superb wools and silks, depicting flowers, landscapes, and scenes from mythology to courtship.

-Today, these highly esteemed works of art are still hand made in Austria with many elaborate micro petit point designs selling in the thousands of dollars, however, their vintage counterparts can be purchased at a much more reasonable cost to the collector, the trick is finding them.
+Today, these highly esteemed works of art are still hand made in Austria with many elaborate micro petit point designs selling in the thousands of dollars, however, their vintage counterparts can be purchased at a much more reasonable cost to the collector, the trick is finding them in great condition.
 Antique petit point purses are amongst some of the most gorgeous hand made handbags.

 Dry cleaning, you ask.
-I would not give my cherished vintage petit point, fabric or tapestry purse to a dry cleaner, no way.
+I would never give my cherished vintage petit point, fabric or tapestry purse to a dry cleaner.

 Keep your hand stitched or woven handbag stored in a dust free, cool, dry place.
 Wrap in white tissue paper and stored in an "open" zip lock bag, if desired.
 Allow your purse to breathe by unwrapping occasionally, since it is a vintage textile, it needs air.
 If you live in a high humidity area, then do not store in a plastic bag as sweating could occur.

-I keep my petit point and tapestry bags stuffed with white tissue paper while stored, to assist in preserving it's correct shape.
-This practice will avoid or certainly minimize unsightly creasing which will in time cause splitting of the base fabric.
+I keep my petit point and tapestry bags stuffed with white tissue paper while stored, to assist in preserving their correct shape.
+This practice will avoid or certainly minimize unsightly creasing which could in time cause splitting of the base fabric.

 Comment about this article: antiquepeek@charter.net